tomedunn/the-finished-book/_classes/magic-items-and-encounter-balancing/magic-items-and-encounter-balancing.md

 The fact that these XP increases get smaller at higher levels is the result of the specific XP formula used in this post.
 As I show [here]({{ site.data.page-links.xp-and-encounter-balancing.path }}), while this formulation matches XP values used by the D&D core rules quite well, it's based on a linear approximation to the more general XP formula derived from the game's combat mechanics.
 The result of this approximation is that XP values for monsters and PCs underestimate the impact of a creature having $$\AB\,$$, $$\AC\,$$, $$\DC\,$$, or $$\SB\,$$ values that are higher/lower than baseline relative to differences $$\HP\,$$ and $$\DPR\,$$.

-That's all I'll say on the topic for now, but I will be covering this in more detail in a future post.
+This topic is explored in more detail in [Magic Items and Encounter Balancing: part 2]({{ site.data.page-links.magic-items-and-encounter-balancing-p2.path }}).